Skip to main content

 Create a dynamic-plugins.yaml file in your project directory.
 In this file you can simply enable pre-installed plugins (and use them with their default settings), disable them, or download and configure plugins from NPM or OCI registries.

-All pre-installed plugins are available in the container image at /app/dynamic-plugins/dist/ - you can use relative paths to them.
+All pre-installed plugins are available in the container image at /app/dynamic-plugins-root/ - you can use relative paths to them.
 Downloaded plugins will be referenced by their NPM or OCI registry URL and fetched at runtime.

 plugins: